pcardotatgit/Create_a_Webex_Team_Bot/readme.md

+# Introduction

+In this repo you will find instruction for :

+- Creating a Webex Team Bot and make it send messages to a Destination Webex Team Room
+- Adding a Webhook to your Webex Team Bot.
+- Create a Pedagogic PHP Web Server Logic for you bot.
+Which will help you understand to how everything works
+- Interact with you bot thru it's own Webex Team Room.

 # Create a Webex Team Bot

 Webex Team Bot atre very good interfaces for application which doesn't have an GUI or an output console.
 Python scripts or SecureX Workflows for examples.